 Kristen Stewart, best known for playing Bella Swan in the Twilight movies, has several films either in the works or ready for release.
-These include Olivier Assayas' Clouds of Sils Maria, also featuring Juliette Binoche and Chloë Grace Moretz; Peter Sattler's Camp X-Ray, co-starring Peyman Moaadi, and which was screened at the 2014 Sundance Film Festival; and Nima Nourizadeh's American Ultra, to co-star Jesse Eisenberg and possibly Uma Thurman.
+These include Olivier Assayas’ Clouds of Sils Maria, also featuring Juliette Binoche and Chloë Grace Moretz; Peter Sattler’s Camp X-Ray, co-starring Peyman Moaadi, and which was screened at this year’s Sundance Film Festival; and Nima Nourizadeh’s American Ultra, to co-star Jesse Eisenberg and possibly Uma Thurman.
 Lionsgate will handle American Ultra in North America, after having bought the distribution rights for a reported $7 million.

 Kate Bosworth, Alec Baldwin, and Kristen Stewart have joined Julianne Moore in Richard Glatzer and Wash Westmoreland’s family/crippling disease drama Still Alice, based on Lisa Genova’s novel.
 Julianne Moore will play a university professor, Alice Howland, who discovers she’s in the early stages of Alzheimer’s disease.
 Kristen Stewart will be her youngest daughter, Lydia, who becomes closer to Alice as a result of her illness.
 If all goes as planned, production on Still Alice will kick off in early March in New York City.